Bonterms/Mutual-NDA/README.md

 4. **Sign** the Cover Page and create your **NDA**!

 ## Open Source
-The Mutual NDA and all other standard Bonterms forms are free to use under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode).
+The Mutual NDA and all other Bonterms Standard Agreements are free to use under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode).

 ## Feedback or questions?
 Reach out to support@bonterms.com.